pixelbandito/pxb-day-dial/README.md

 A tiny wheel that you can spin to select a time of day.

+# Usage

+The dial is a time input device.
+Its rotation represents a time of day, and you can drag it to change the time of day.

+It doesn't yet emit events on time change, but the time attribute on the component updates.

+# Development

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.